C2DH/ranketwo-submissions/lessons/drafts/guide-collecting-posts-communalytic.md

 ## Setting the scene: what is Bluesky, the Bluesky API and how does it work? <a id="section2"></a>

 Bluesky was a project of Twitter (now X) started by then Twitter’s CEO Jack Dorsey.
-Its aim was to develop a new social media protocol (a set of rules that several platforms can follow to be compatible between them), that would allow the setting up of open and decentralised social media platforms.
+Its aim was to develop a new social media protocol (a set of rules that several platforms can follow to be compatible between them), that would allow the setting up of open and decentralised social media platforms and at the same time answering the shortcomings of the already existing decentralised protocols such as ActivityPub that Mastodon uses for insance.
 The initial aim was that Twitter would adopt this new protocol (the AT protocol, for Authenticated Transfer Protocol).
 Bluesky became an independant company in 2021 and, when Elon Musk bought back Twitter, Bluesky, with Mastodon, was presented as the main “alternative” to X. Bluesky launched as a social media platform in February 2023 on an “invite-only” mode for a year, before opening to all early 2024.
 From a user point of view, Bluesky’s interface is quite similar to Twitter’s.
-At eh beginning of 2025, Bluesky could claim 30 million users.
+At the beginning of 2025, Bluesky could claim 30 million users.
+As of July 2025, Bluesky remains a young social media platform: functionalities and design may change quickly.

 One of the functionality that Bluesky offers to developers and also researchers is its Application Programming Interface (API).
 An API ["is a connection between computers or between computer programs."](https://en.wikipedia.org/wiki/API) (11/07/2025).
 More precisely, it is an interface that allows one piece of software to offer a service to other pieces of software.
 An API is usually documented, so that developpers can implement it in their programs.
 The services accessible through an API can be of different natures.
 In the case of social media, like buttons from Facebook that you can see on many websites are using the Facebook’s API.
 In this lesson, we are more interested in another kind of service that can be accessible through an API: data and metadata.

 <!--
 ![Twitter API screenshot from Twitter documentation](assets/images/guide-collecting-tweets-netlytic/guide-netlytic-1.png "Fig. 1 What does the Twitter API do?") -->

 The Bluesky API allows us to access one of the core primitives of the AT Protocol that Bluesky uses: the [‘firehose’](https://docs.bsky.app/docs/advanced-guides/firehose).
 The firehose is “an authenticated stream of events used to efficiently sync user updates”.
 In other words, when you connect to a Bluesky account and read posts from other users, those posts are part of the firehose.
 Collecting posts from Bluesky implies to connect to this firehose, through diverse endpoints which correspond with specific types of information you can get or send.
 Among the possibilities offered by the firehose are the possibilities to collect public data from Bluesky and more specifically posts and replies, threads and users’ timeline.
 If you wish more information about the Bluesky API, please read its [developers documentation](https://docs.bsky.app/).